For condo buyers

 What does the report actually give me after the inspection?+

 The report documents every finding with photos, priority level and recommendations.
-It helps you understand the true condition of your unit, identify work needed, and better evaluate the building's management by the condo association.
+It helps you understand the overall apparent condition of your unit, identify work needed, and better evaluate the building's management by the condo association.
 It's a reference tool you'll keep long after the purchase.

 Does the inspection replace the contingency fund study?+